This blog post was originally published on February 12, 2018. It was updated on November 14, 2018.

 Healthcare professionals with incomes above the phase-out thresholds mentioned above will not be eligible for the 20% pass-through income deduction.
 In some cases, higher-earning physicians could even see a net increase in their 2018 taxes resulting from other changes in the new income tax law.

 As a result of this tax law change, some owners of pass-through entities may consider changing their business tax structure from a pass-through to a subchapter C corporation.
-However, you should consult with your tax adviser and attorney before making any changes to your business structure or tax election status.
+However, you should consult with your tax advisor and attorney before making any changes to your business structure or tax election status.
 There are pros and cons to consider.

 Healthcare industry trends such as changing reimbursement models have been making it more and more challenging for physicians to run a profitable practice.
 With uncompensated care added to the equation, physician practices will have to make some tough decisions regarding payment models.